 The PlanetLab Consortium serves as a top-level slice and management authority.
 Sub-authorities correspond to member institutions, as well as federated partners.
-For example, planetlab.princeton.codeen is the human-readable name for the CoDeeN slice from Princeton, planetlab.vini.nyc.node1 is the HRN for a component in the VINI backbone, and planetlab.eu.inria is the HRN of a slice authority within the PlanetLab Europe sub-authority.
+For example, plc.princeton.codeen is the human-readable name for the CoDeeN slice from Princeton, plc.vini.internet2.nyc.node1 is the HRN for a component in the VINI backbone, and plc.eu.inria is the HRN of a slice authority within the PlanetLab Europe sub-authority.